AlexLZM/The-Most-Similar-Path-in-a-Graph/README.md

 The edge is directed and weighted as 0 or 1, corresponding to the new node is same as the node on targetpath on same position or not.

-So we can find the shortest path with Dijkstra, which is a greedy algorithm.
+So we can find the shortest path with greedy algorithm.
+This new graph is a weighted DAG with no cycle a.k.a n-nary tree.
 We will always choose next path with less edit distance.

+This algorithm is like Dijkstra but without relaxation because their is no cycle.

 Because the weight is either 0 or 1.
 We can use a deque rather than a heap to achieve O(1) push and pop operation.